Giants chase Kershaw, hold on to beat Dodgers | Devdiscourse

 Dubon's second career home run came against Dodgers left-hander Clayton Kershaw, who was held to his shortest outing of the season at four-plus innings.
 Kershaw (13-5) gave up three runs on seven hits with three walks and six strikeouts, needing 99 pitches to record 12 outs.
 Combined with the Arizona Diamondbacks' victory over the Cincinnati Reds, the Dodgers' magic number for clinching their seventh consecutive National League West title remained at four.

-Pollock hit two home runs off the right-handed Samardzija, and the third off left-handed closer Will Smith to give him 13 this season.
+Pollock hit two of his home runs off the right-handed Samardzija and the third off left-handed closer Will Smith to give him 13 on the season.
 The Dodgers' NL-record homer total increased to 253.
 Pollock's first homer gave the Dodgers a 1-0 lead in the second inning, but Dubon evened the score 1-1 in the fourth with his homer off the left-field foul pole against Kershaw.
 It was his second home run in a span of five days.

 After Austin Slater singled and Kevin Pillar walked to open the fifth inning, Kershaw was replaced by right-hander Dylan Floro.
-The Giants ended up with a four-run inning, and a 5-1 lead, after a two-run double by Mike Yastrzemski and a two-run single by Dubon.
+The Giants ended up with a four-run inning, and a 5-1 lead, after a two-run double from Mike Yastrzemski and a two-run single from Dubon.
 It was a three-RBI night for Dubon, who had driven in just one career run entering the game.

 Smith got two quick outs in the ninth before Pollock homered for the third time.
 Smith then walked Russell Martin before striking out namesake Will Smith for his 32nd save in 36 chances.